Time Matters – Frequently Asked Questions

 In short, any energy source that can be considered “zero-carbon” is a clean energy source.
-Traditionally, hydropower has been the main clean energy resources in widespread use, but more recently, options have diversified as newer sources like wind and solar have become viable utility- scale sources and researchers continue to develop other technologies.
+Traditionally, hydropower has been the main clean energy resources in widespread use, but more recently, wind and solar have become viable utility- scale sources and researchers continue to develop other technologies.

 What are the benefits of clean energy?

-When residents use clean energy, they help to combat climate change and preserve and protect the environment.
+Using clean energy will help California combat climate change and preserve and protect the environment.
 Other benefits include cleaner air/less air pollution, improved public health, jobs and other economic benefits.

 Why aren’t certain Time Of Use (TOU) plans available in my region?